 Browse courses to find something that interests you.

-This evaluation course online provides participants with applied knowledge and skills to evaluate programs and projects within their work.
-Lead by two academic practitioners who have extensive experiences conducting evaluations, you'll be taught by the experts in the field.
-These live online zoom modules will allow for real-time interaction between the presenters and participants, encouraging deep discussion and analysis of the course content.
+This course provides participants with applied knowledge and skills to evaluate programs and projects within their work.
+Lead by two academic practitioners who have extensive experience conducting evaluations, you'll be taught by the experts in the field.
+These live, online Zoom modules will allow for real-time interaction between the presenters and participants, encouraging deep discussion and analysis of the course content.
 The modules that make up this online course will cover the following topics:

 At the completion of this evaluation course online you will:

 This evaluation course online will be facilitated through an interactive live video link.
 Registered participants will be able to connect to the video link using Zoom (available free) and a reliable internet connection is required.
 Video connection details will be made available to each participant prior to the course via Canvas, the UTS Learning Management System (LMS).
 Course materials, presentations and/or readings will also be made available to participants within Canvas LMS.